Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Click on a search result to see either a patent or a Google Scholar snippet.
 Note that search terms remain visible and editable from the left.
 Use the Next and Previous arrows (or keyboard Left and Right arrows) to navigate between search results, which appear in summary form in the middle section.

 Scroll down to view more content in each search result, such as individual images (which you can enlarge by clicking on the boxed arrow to the right); digitally-converted text from the patent description; citations of this search result in other documents and similar documents.

 On the right, download a PDF of patent results and click on blue hyperlinked terms to run new searches: clicking on Stefan Banic would run a new search with Stephan Banic’s name as the inventor.
-Learn more online.
+Learn more from Google.